suyashskumar/violence-detection/README.md

 4. **Handle Class Imbalance**
    Class imbalance is managed using Random Over-Sampling to balance the dataset if violent frames are present.

-5. **Train Random Forest Classifier**
+5. **Train SVM Classifier**
-   A Random Forest classifier is trained on the extracted frame features.
+   An SVM classifier is trained on the extracted frame features.

 6. **Predict and Evaluate**
    The model predicts the class of frames in the test set, reporting accuracy and a classification report if both classes are present.